House intel panel tries to get Russia probe back on track

 A spokesman for Nunes declined to comment on Schiff's accusations.

-House investigators have big questions to figure out -- like whether Comey will agree to come back to the committee and whether they can reschedule former acting Attorney General Sally Yates after her own delving into former national security adviser Michael Flynn's ties to Russia were reported last week.
+House investigators have big questions to figure out -- like whether Comey will agree to come back to the committee and whether they can reschedule Yates after her own delving into former national security adviser Michael Flynn's ties to Russia were reported last week.

 Meanwhile, the Senate investigation appears to be moving smoothly, with the Senate intelligence committee beginning its interviews of witnesses Monday.